savonet/liquidsoap/README.md

 # Liquidsoap

-Our flagship is Liquidsoap, a swiss-army knife for multimedia streaming, notably used for netradios and webtvs.
+Liquidsoap is a swiss-army knife for multimedia streaming, notably used for netradios and webtvs.
 It has tons of features, it's free and it's open-source!